triton-inference-server/tutorials/Triton_Inference_Server_Python_API/README.md

 #### Build Image and Models

-Please note the following command will take may minutes depending on your hardware configuration and network connection.
+Please note the following command will take many minutes depending on your hardware configuration and network connection.

 ```bash